15 Health Benefits of Walking 10,000 Steps a Day

-One of the biggest tools for success also happens to be one of the simplest ones.
+One of the most significant tools for health and fitness success is one of the simplest ones.

-You do not need to run marathons or triathlons to get a significant health improvement.
-Instead you get a lot of fitness and emotional gains from a small amount of daily walking.
+You do not need to run marathons or triathlons to improve your health significantly.
+Instead, you can make significant fitness and emotional gains from a small amount of daily walking.

-In today’s post, I will cover the many benefits of walking.
-You’ll see how it can improve your mental, physical and emotional health.
+In today’s post, I will discuss the many benefits of walking.
+You will see how it can improve your mental, physical, and emotional health.

-Plus you’ll discover a few ideas on how to motivate yourself to walk each and every day.
-(And if you’re looking for additional tools to lose weight and maximize your exercise, then check out these 11 apps that will help you plan out healthy meals.)
+Plus, you’ll discover a few ideas on how to motivate yourself to walk every day.
+(If you’re looking for additional tools to lose weight and maximize your exercise, check out these 11 apps that will help you plan healthy meals.)

 A journey of a thousand miles begins with a single step.
 So let’s take the first one…